Narrative Theory-Driven LLM Methods for Automatic Story Generation and Understanding: A Survey: Conclusion

 \section{Conclusion}

-To the best of our knowledge, our survey is the first that takes an NLP-oriented view to automatic story generation and understanding tasks with a focus on broader interdisciplinary narrative studies, and analyses the theoretical influences of various narrative theories drawn by ongoing research.
-Just as a story has a beginning, middle and end \citep{aristotle_poetics_penguin}, our survey began by introducing key terminology from narrative studies to introduce a much-needed taxonomy that contextualises the trends in the field; we then explored the current climate of relationships between narrative theories, datasets, tasks and LLM methods; finally, we end the survey by discussing challenges and future directions.
+To the best of our knowledge, our survey is the first that takes an NLP-oriented view to automatic story generation and understanding tasks with a focus on broader interdisciplinary narrative studies, and analyses the theoretical influences of various narrative theories drawn by ongoing research. \redtext{Our survey provides a systematic mapping between narratological frameworks and state-of-the-art LLM pipelines that prior work has not attempted.} Just as a story has a beginning, middle and end \citep{aristotle_poetics_penguin}, our survey began by introducing key terminology from narrative studies to introduce a much-needed taxonomy that contextualises the trends in the field; we then explored the current climate of relationships between narrative theories, datasets, tasks and LLM methods; finally, we end the survey by discussing challenges and future directions.

-While many challenges are common to most artificial intelligence fields (more data, more variety, more labels), through this survey we hope to emphasise that significant gaps exist in the engagement with broader narrative studies scholarship.
-Instead of hoping for standardised benchmarks or metrics for narrative that may never arrive, we believe it is advantageous to engage with specific sub-fields of narrative studies and pivots the technology towards more domain-specific approaches.
+While many challenges are common to most artificial intelligence fields (more data, more variety, more labels), through this survey we hope to emphasise that significant gaps exist in the engagement with concepts from narrative studies scholarship.
+Instead of hoping for standardised benchmarks or metrics for narrative that may never arrive, we believe it is advantageous to engage with specific sub-fields of narrative studies through intentional approaches.